 Ganesh Chaturthi is the celebration of a new beginning.
 It is said that before one starts afresh, worshipping lord Ganesha is of utmost importance.
 His blessing not only gives us the strength and wisdom to stride forward, but also evicts any obstacles that might come in the path to success.
 This festival thus symbolizes a new dawn.

-Ganesh Chaturthi 2017 is on August 25 Friday
+Ganesh Chaturthi 2017 was on August 25 Friday

 When is Ganesh Chaturthi celebrated?